heisenware/vrpc-react/README.md

 ### Wrap components and provide credentials

-Wrap all components that require backend access into the `<VrpcProvider>`
+Wrap all components that require backend access using the `<VrpcProvider>`

 ```javascript
 ReactDOM.render(